2478/2478/README.md

 ### About

 - 🔭 I’m currently pursuing B.TECH on Information Technology
-- 🌱 I’m currently learning Wordpress
+- 🌱 I’m currently learning Wordpress & React JS
 - 🤔 I’m looking for help with Backend Development
 - 💬 Ask me about anything 😀
 - 📫 How to reach me: minarva.das92@gmail.com